shidqiet/MobilenetV2-Diabetic-Retinopathy/README.md

-# MobilenetV2-Diabetic-Retinopathy
+# Diabetic Retinopathy Classification Using A Hybrid and Efficient MobileNetV2-SVM Model
-Tugas Akhir Shidqie Taufiqurrahman
+Shidqie Taufiqurrahman's Undergraduate Thesis